ojwb/homebrew-survex/README.rst

 If you want to install the latest development version use::

-  sudo cpan -T -i local::lib < /dev/null
-  sudo cpan -I -T -i Locale::PO < /dev/null
+  sudo cpan -T -i Locale::PO < /dev/null
   brew install inkscape
   brew install survex --HEAD